 Astro might have some seriously high-end headsets, but it's also got more mid-range options, and the A20 offers a great way to get high-quality wireless audio without breaking the bank too badly.

 It uses a USB dongle to connect to your Xbox wirelessly, and is pretty easy to set up, and the audio quality you get out of the box is really impressive compared to others at this price point.
-The on-earcup controls let you change the game/voice balance, although we found this a little fiddly in practise, while swinging the microphone up and away from your mouth mutes you.
+The on-earcup controls let you change the game/voice balance, although we found this a little fiddly, while swinging the microphone up and away from your mouth mutes you.

 This is a really solid package that's also super comfortable to wear, although we're not totally sold on its looks.